hiteshkumarh/dpi-engine/README.md

 ---

-# 📌 Overview

-Modern applications use **HTTPS (port 443)**, which encrypts traffic and hides application details.

-Traditional firewalls only filter by:

-* IP Address
-* Port Number

-But many applications share the same port:
+## 📌 Problem Statement

+Traditional firewalls mainly operate at **Layer 3 and Layer 4 of the network stack**, filtering traffic based on **IP addresses and port numbers**.

+This approach worked well in the past, but modern applications use **HTTPS (TLS encryption)** where many different services share the same port.

+Example:

 | Application | Port |
 | ----------- | ---- |